-- 1. A tool for recording and processing information (metadata) about the data that an organisation uses. - 2.
+- 1. A tool for recording and processing information (metadata) about the data that an organization uses. - 2.
 A central catalogue for metadata. - 3.
 Can be integrated within the DBMS or be separate. - 4.
-May be referenced during system design, programming, and by actively-executing programs. - 5.
+May be referenced during system design, programming, and by activelyexecuting programs. - 5.
 Can be used as a repository for common code (e.g. library routines).